Jennifer Lopez Gave Bradley Cooper This Advice Before His Stunning Oscars Performance With Lady Gaga

 People reported that during an Instagram Live on Sunday night with boyfriend Alex Rodriguez, JLo revealed the piece of advice she offered Bradley before his performance.

-It appears that Bradley took the World of Dance host’s advice to heart, because he certainly delivered on his performance that was by far one of the most notable moments of the night.
+It appears that Bradley took the World of Dance host’s advice to heart because he certainly delivered on his performance that was by far one of the most notable moments of the night.
 The star gave a beautiful rendition of his solo verse of the award-winning track before joining Lady Gaga at the piano to share a microphone and finish up the tune, which the audience reacted to by giving the duo a standing ovation.

 Jennifer had nothing but love for the pair’s performance, which she called “intimate” and “amazingly beautiful,” and noted how fortunate she was to be able to sit front-row for the event.